betoon/hubble_workbench/README.md

 `BEGINNER_USER_MANUAL.md`

+For testing the newer Observatory Explorer, sensor coverage, sky mosaic, and mixed-sensor RGB tools, see:

+`OBSERVATORY_EXPLORER_TEST_GUIDE.md`

 1. Open **MAST Browser**.
 2. Choose **Hubble / HST**, **James Webb / JWST**, or **Both HST + JWST**.
 3. Search for a target such as `M51`, `NGC 6302`, `M16`, `NGC 3324`, or `Stephan's Quintet`.